sierra073/esh-machine-cleaning/README.md

 # Machine Cleaning at EducationSuperHighway (ESH)

 The Machine Cleaning project develops classification models to predict _corrected USAC Form 471 line item field values_ for the most commonly edited line item fields by ESH Business Analysts.
-Past analyses were done to determine which fields were the the best "low-hanging fruit" for machine learning; i.e., where machine learning could have the biggest impact in terms of time saved for manual cleaning.
-These fields are **`Purpose`** and **`Connect Category`**.
+Past analyses were done to determine which fields were the the best "low-hanging fruit" for machine learning; these fields are **`Purpose`** and **`Connect Category`**.

 ## Workflow/Code Architecture Illustration:
 These modules were built to facilitate the model building [workflow](https://educationsuperhighway.atlassian.net/wiki/spaces/SA/pages/393609532/Modeling+Process) for this specific ESH application, and to make it easier to use for analysts with a limited machine learning background.
 The preprocessing module is specific to ESH, and the modeling modules are built as wrappers around `sklearn` modules.
 These can and should be extended, with the first priority being to rewrite them to work in Python 3+!